 Yes, definitely you can.
 It is made only with rice, salt, and water.
 Coconut makes the dosa soft and adds flavor to it.
 You can skip it.

-- Storing the dosa batter – You can store the batter in an airtight container in the refrigerator.
+- Storing the dosa batter - You can store the neer dosa batter in an airtight container in the refrigerator.
 It stays good for 5 days.

 - You can serve the dosa with coconut chutney or sambar.

-- Tastes best with spicy non-vegetarian curries like Chicken Sukka, Chicken Ghee Roast, or Prawns Ghee Roast.
+- It tastes best with spicy non-vegetarian curries like Chicken Sukka, Chicken Ghee Roast, Prawn Sukka, or Prawn Ghee Roast.

 And, consider following me on social media so we can stay connected.
 I’m on Facebook, Pinterest, and YouTube!